AlonEirew/wikipedia-to-elastic/README.md

 #### Get Image and Build Container

-1) Pull the image and run it (pulled image is 11GB)
+1) Pull the latest image and run it (pulled image is 11GB)

     `#>docker pull aeirew/elastic-wiki`